shaviersmall/Lazor-Project/readme.md

 5. File generation
 Codes were written in parts and assembled into a final file (final name of the file) All other codes are in the subsequent branches.

+6. Runtime
+It takes xx seconds to run the code

-6. Contribution: We all cooperate to finish the rest of the project together
+7. Contribution: We all cooperate to finish the rest of the project together

-Shavier: Identifies logic for class GameBoard and updated it
+Shavier: Identifies logic for class GameBoard and(updating it)

 Gabriele: Verification (bff files), Validation (Verified logic for the code),